 We discuss much of this content in our webinar on 2019’s Digital Marketing Trends.
 Watch it here: Webinar Video – by Benu Aggarwal

 2018 provided some significant shifts in digital marketing that impacted everyone.
 Mobile-First indexing officially paved the way for a new way of thinking, while the need for website speed and voice search compatibility echoed an increasing need to ensure a streamlined experience for consumers across the entire customer journey, ultimately leading to phenomenal customer experiences.
-As we closed out 2018, several critical trends emerged that will continue to be critical to marketers in 2019:
+As we closed out last year, several critical trends emerged that will continue to be critical to marketers in 2020 and beyond:

 - More than 60% of all searches are now mobile according to Google

-- In the same year, according to Gartner, 30% of web-browsing will be done on devices without screens.
+- In the near future, according to Gartner, 30% of web-browsing will be done on devices without screens.

 These trends mean some critical changes in consumer behavior that we need to plan and prepare for as marketers in 2019:

 - Consumers have increasingly short attention spans – it’s harder to stand out

 - Smaller screens and screen-less devices that use voice input make it harder for marketers to deliver their message

 - Consumers have shifted to asking questions instead typing keyword searches